rosejr/rosejr.github.com/_posts/2012-01-15-abstraction-in-C.markdown

 category : programming
 ---
-This is the first in a series of posts exploring forms of abstraction supported by various programming languages, from the primiive to the advanced.
+This is the first in a series of posts exploring forms of abstraction supported by various programming languages, from the primitive to the advanced.
 First up: C.

 C is not known for being abstract, for good reason.
 It translates to assembly language in a rather straightforward way.
 It's certainly not going to perform dynamic dispatch or garbage collection for